friendly-bits/geoblocker-bash/README.md

 - Calls geoblocker_bash-manage to set up geoblocker and then call the -fetch and -apply scripts.
 - If an error occurs during the installation, calls the uninstall script to revert any changes made to the system.
 - Accepts optional custom cron schedule expression as an argument.
 Default cron schedule is "0 4 * * *" - at 4:00 [am] every day.
+- Accepts the '-n' option switch to disable persistence

 **The -uninstall script**
 - Doesn't require any arguments